Health Sciences (HSC)

 HSC-163 Nutrition, 3 cr.

-Provides the student with a basic background of the nutrients which are essential in maintaining the physical and mental well being of the human body.
-An overview of the digestive process and its relationship to each group of nutrients is presented.
+Provides the student with a basic background of the nutrients essential to maintain the physical and mental well-being of the human body.
+An overview of the digestive processes and the relationship to each group of nutrients is presented.
 Basic nutritional principles of food selection are studied with an emphasis on health promotion throughout the life cycle.
-Students examine their personal eating habits and identify ways to promote a healthy nutritional status.
+Students examine their personal eating habits and identify ways to promote a health nutritional status.
+Topics include: digestion, lifecycle nutrition, energy/metabolism, sports, protein and weight management, heart disease and fat, diet, health and alcohol, diabetes and carbohydrates, vitamins, minerals, food safety and world view of nutrition.

 HSC-172 Nurse Aide, 3 cr.